 Featured in another video produced by David Albright Media that was displayed at the Allrecipes booth at the 2015 annual Consumer Electronics Show in Las Vegas.

 I love to write but writing about myself is as fun as eating airplane food.
-Instead, I hope the following excerpts from a fun interview conducted by the editor of Clementine Daily, Amanda Carter Gomes, do the trick.
+So here are excerpts from a fun interview conducted by the editor of Clementine Daily, Amanda Carter Gomes.
 Ok, now back to eating airplane food.
 In addition to rollwithjen.com, you can find my writing on Eater Seattle and Seattle Magazine.

 You are a food, travel and lifestyle writer AND you have a full-time “day job.”
 What was the impetus for starting your site and essentially delving into a second career?